OCA/stock-logistics-barcode/barcodes_generator_abstract/README.rst

 Generate Barcodes for any Models (Abstract)
 ===========================================

-This module expends Odoo functionality, allowing user to generate barcode depending on a given barcode rule for any Model.
+This module extends Odoo functionality, allowing users to generate barcodes depending on a given barcode rule for any Model.

 For example, a typical pattern for products is  "20.....{NNNDD}" that means
 that:

-* the EAN13 code will begin by '20'
+* the EAN13 code will begin by *20*
 * followed by 5 digits (named Barcode Base in this module)
 * and after 5 others digits to define the variable price
-* a 13 digit control
+* a 13th control digit (checksum)

 With this module, it is possible to:

 * Affect a pattern (barcode.rule) to a model

 * Define a Barcode base:
-    * manually, if the base of the barcode must be set by a user. (typically an internal code defined in your company)
+    * manually, if the base of the barcode must be set by a user (typically an internal code defined in your company).
-    * automaticaly by a sequence, if you want to let Odoo to increment a sequence. (typical case of a customer number incrementation)
+    * automaticaly by a sequence, if you want to let Odoo to increment a sequence (typical case of a customer number incrementation).

 * Generate a barcode, based on the defined pattern and the barcode base

 Installation
 ============

-This module use an extra python library named 'viivakoodi' you should install to make barcode generation works properly. 'viivakoodi' is a more active for of 'pyBarcode'.
+This module use an extra python library named *viivakoodi* you should install to make barcode generation works properly. *viivakoodi* is a more active fork of *pyBarcode*.

 ``sudo pip install viivakoodi``